Updated 5/2/25

 Myth 4: Being Emotional is Weak

-Only about a third of people suffering from depression seek help from a mental health professional, and the MHA explains it’s because they “believe depression isn’t serious, that they can treat it themselves or that it is a personal weakness rather than a serious medical illness.”
-Seeing a therapist shows strength, and self-care.
+Only about a third of people suffering from depression seek help from a mental health professional.
+Common rationale is that they “believe depression isn’t serious, that they can treat it themselves or that it is a personal weakness rather than a serious medical illness.”
+However, seeing a therapist shows strength and is a necessary part of self-care.

 Myth 5: You Can Just Take a Pill

-Remember your mental health should be treated like your physical health so don’t be ashamed if people are aware you are seeking help, this will show them that someone with a mental illness can seem totally fine on the outside, but battle something on the inside.
+Remember your mental health should be treated like your physical health, so don’t be ashamed if people are aware you are seeking help.his will show them that someone with a mental illness can seem totally fine on the outside, but battle something on the inside.
 Show them why you shouldn’t be ashamed to say you go to therapy.
 It’s OK to get help for mental illnesses.